 If you prefix the content with !, no reference/hyperlink will be created.

-If you prefix the content with ~, the link text will only be the last component of the target.
-For example, :py:meth:`~Queue.Queue.get` will refer to Queue.Queue.get but only display get as the link text.
+For the Python object roles, if you prefix the content with ~, the link text will only be the last component of the target.
+For example, :meth:`~Queue.Queue.get` will refer to Queue.Queue.get but only display get as the link text.

 In HTML output, the link's title attribute (that is e.g. shown as a tool-tip on mouse-hover) will always be the full target name.

 Cross-referencing Python objects

 The following roles refer to objects in modules and are possibly hyperlinked if a matching identifier is found: